 - Wash, peel, and cut the potatoes into 1 inch chunks.
 Add to a slow cooker with the chicken broth.

 - Cover the slow cooker and cook on high for 3-4 hours or low for 6-7 hours, until the potatoes are very tender and easily mashed.

-- Add the butter and cream cheese to the slow cooker and mash the potatoes until smooth and creamy.
+- Add the milk, butter, and cream cheese to the slow cooker and mash the potatoes until smooth and creamy.